 Washington’s gamble on Smith

-Washington targeted Alex Smith early last offseason after it became clear that franchise quarterback Kirk Cousins would be opting for free agency.
+Washington targeted Smith early last offseason after it became clear that franchise quarterback Kirk Cousins wasn’t the franchise quarterback.

 Kansas City was more than willing to part with Smith as Patrick Mahomes emerged as its starter of the future.
 It sent Smith to Washington for cornerback Kendall Fuller and a third-round pick in the 2018 draft.